oplS17projects/Rack-Man/README.md

 #### Recursion and Maps & Filters

 We plan on using recursion to get the game universe to be generated.
 Since the game is constantly being updated this will be the perfect place to use a recursive function.
-We also plan on using recursion to process user inputs like up, down, left, right.
+We also plan on using recursion to process player's inputs like up, down, left, right.

 #### Object-Orientation